Nexmo/station/_documentation/messages/building-blocks/message-status.md

 ## Try it out

-The webhook will be invoked on changing message status and details printed to the console.
+The webhook is invoked on changing message status and details printed to the console.